 Can my child start and finish his/her entire education at Penn State Hazleton?

-Your child also has the option to complete the first two years of nearly all of Penn State's 275 degree programs at the Hazleton campus.
-The final two years of these programs can be finished at Penn State University Park or at a variety of other Penn State campuses.
+Your child also has the option to complete the first two years of nearly all of Penn State's 275 degree programs at Penn State Hazleton.
+The final two years of these programs can be finished at the Penn State University Park campus or at another Penn State campus.

 Access to Student Information FAQ

 What is FERPA?